 Arrive to Stemnitsa and settle to your hotel.
-A local representative meet you in order to brief you and give you all necessary material for your tour.
+A local representative meets you in order to brief you and give you all the necessary material for your tour.

 From Stemnitsa, the village of goldsmiths and headquarters for the Peloponnesians Senate in 1821 we cross the famous Lousios Gorge to get to Dimitsana.

 En route, we cross old farmlands pass through the church of the Transfiguration of Christ and admire the view of Lousios gorge before going into the paved path that leads to the Prodromos Monastery, nested right on the gorge’s walls, with a fountain in its courtyard (open every day, closes at noon).
 We continue to the Old Philosophou Monastery dating to 963 and then to the New Philosophou Monastery founded in 1691.
 Afterwards, via an old mule track, we traverse to Dimitsana passing through interesting bridges, heading towards the Open Air Water-Power Museum famous for its mills that in the past creates the wealth of Dimitsana.